Categories

 Pit Stops

-On the way back south, you’ll pass through the quaint town of Kappa.
+On the way back south, you’ll pass through the quaint town of Kapa’a.
 As you drive through, there’s a stretch of shops and restaurants, each more intriguing than the next.
 If you haven’t tried ‘lau lau’ yet, the Kahula pork lau lau at Pono Market is worth. pulling. over. for.

 If you’re in the mood for a little pick-me-up, Kauai Juice Company sells a wide array of curated juices and kombuchas.
 While they are a little spendy, we tried four juices and a few different kombuchas while we were there, and wished we’d bought more!
 So refreshing after a day outside.